Still deciding if a master degree in professional counseling is right for you?

 Can I complete a master degree in counseling at UNCP 100% online?

 At this time, you cannot complete your master’s degree in counseling at UNCP fully online.
-A few classes meet every week in person, most classes meet in a hybrid format, and other classes do meet fully online.
+Most classes meet in a hybrid format (half on campus, half online), and other classes meet fully online.

 What does hybrid mean?